AbsurdePhoton/disparity-filtering-mpo/README.md

 ## HOW?

-You will need the calibration files produced with my calibration utility : https://github.com/AbsurdePhoton/calib-mpo
+You will need the calibration files for your camera / lens, produced by my calibration utility : https://github.com/AbsurdePhoton/calib-mpo
 </br>

-This part will be soon available.
+The rest of the explanation will come soon, promise!
 <br/>
 <br/>